alanbontoft/Pico-Squarewave-Pio-Debug/README.md

-# Pico-Blink-Pio-Debug
+# Pico-Squarewave-Pio-Debug
-Simple Pico program to demo pio by flashing LED
+Simple Pico program to create accurate squarewave using pio